1. What are the key features of Python?

 Generators are useful when we don’t want all the results and wish to hold back for some time.

 Instead of using a callback function, we can replace it with a generator.
 We can write a loop inside the function doing the same thing as the callback and turns it into a generator.
-(Python Interview Questions and Answers – The Best 2019 Latest Top 51)

 11. Name the File-related modules in Python?

-12. Is Python object oriented? what is object oriented programming?
+12. Is Python object-oriented? what is object-oriented programming?

-Yes.
+Answer: Yes.
 Python is Object Oriented Programming language.
 OOP is the programming paradigm based on classes and instances of those classes called objects.
 The features of OOP are:

 Encapsulation, Data Abstraction, Inheritance, Polymorphism.